 Once the stain is removed, dab with fresh water soaked washcloth and the leather should look good.

 Sunscreen is also an effective solution to remove stains from leather.
 Apply a little sunscreen on a washcloth and gently rub the stain with it.

 First rub some hidden part of the leather to see if it looses color or not.

 If the stain is quite heavy and does not go away using the above methods, then you may try out some commercial cleaning products.

 Mr. Clean “Magic Eraser” is one such popular product.
-Visit amazon.com or your nearest store find more options.
+Visit Amazon.com for Magic Erasers or your nearest store find more options.
+O

 Extra tips and advice

 With any of the above methods, always use very little of the cleaning agent and do a spot test to check the colorfastness of the leather surface.

 Nail polish remover can take off the color of the leather.
 So first do a spot test to check the colorfastness of your leather.